AdobeDocs/device-co-op.en/help/about/device-co-op-eol.md

 ---
 # Device Co-op end-of-life FAQ

 This document provides answers to frequently asked questions about the Adobe Experience Cloud Device Co-op end-of-life (EOL) plan.
-When this plan goes into effect, Adobe will provide an advanced notice in the [Experience Cloud Release Notes](https://experienceleague.adobe.com/docs/release-notes/experience-cloud/current.html) and the [Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).
+When this plan goes into effect, Adobe will provide an advanced notice in the [Experience Cloud release notes](https://experienceleague.adobe.com/docs/release-notes/experience-cloud/current.html) and the [Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).

 ## FAQ